HySonLab/LightMed/README.md

  📝[[Paper](https://arxiv.org/abs/)] </>[[code](https://github.com/HySonLab/LightMed)]

-# LightMed: An efficient FFT-based model for medical image segmentation
+# LightMed: A Lightweight and Robust FFT-Based Model for Adversarially Resilient Medical Image Segmentation
 An efficient FFT-based model for medical image segmentation.
-The algorithm is elaborated on our paper [An efficient FFT-based model for medical image segmentation](https://arxiv.org/abs/)
+The algorithm is elaborated on our paper [LightMed: A Lightweight and Robust FFT-Based Model for Adversarially Resilient Medical Image Segmentation](https://arxiv.org/abs/)

 ## Requirement